 Ever wonder why the candidate and interview process can be so stressful?
 It’s all the unknowns.
 But don’t worry.
 We want you to succeed—and to help you make that important good first impression.
 So we’re telling you all about our recruitment process.
 You’ll know what to expect every step of the way.
 And our interviewing tips might give you that special edge everyone is looking for.
 Including us.

-After you have completed your online job submission
+A step-by-step guide for after you have completed your online job submission

-We may reach out for more info
+We may reach out for more information

-You might be contacted for an interview
+You may be contacted for an interview

 You may be interviewed by phone, video, or in person